Mission & Vision

 Murphy Townsend

-ACP Sponsors
+Sponsors

-Our program is supported in part by Georgia Council for the Arts through the appropriations of the Georgia General Assembly.
+Our program is also supported by the Mayor’s Office of Cultural Affairs and Georgia Council for the Arts through the appropriations of the Georgia General Assembly.
 Georgia Council for the Arts also receives support from its partner agency – the National Endowment for the Arts.